15x low maintenance dog breeds: house & apartment (small, medium-size, large)

-One of the biggest concerns that aspiring Australian pet owners have is whether or not one will manage to keep a clean home, be it an apartment or a house, once the new dog joins family life.
+One of the biggest concerns that aspiring Australian pet owners have is whether or not they will manage to keep a clean home, be it an apartment or a house, once the new dog joins family life.

 The entire point of getting a new dog is that it should excite you to spend time with your pup for daily exercise, daily walks, and give it the best life possible, not for you to dread the mess a canine could make.